-Despite all the information available about content marketing, many businesses still struggle with forming an effective strategy.
+Despite all the information available about content marketing, many large and small businesses still struggle with forming an effective strategy.

 One great way to get your content marketing off to the right start is to look at what other successful content marketers have done.
 Their success can provide inspiration when formulating your own content marketing plan.